ezell38/Engineering_4_Notebook/README.md

 ### Reflection

 I made the height of the beam shorter and thickened the bottom beam to increase strength and stability.
-The test showed that it
+The test showed that it was not enough as the bottom beam waved then shattered showing it was not flexibkle enough.
+In future designs I would reinforce the bottom beam even more and take mass away from more stable parts.

 ## Onshape_Assignment_Template